DCC-BS/cookiecutter-uv/docs/tutorial.md

 If you enabled code coverage with codecov for your project, you should sign up with your GitHub account at [codecov.io](https://about.codecov.io/language/python/)

+For the Data Competence Center, the codecov token is already set up for the organization.
+You may need to add the repository to codecov.

 ## Step 9: Configure your repository secrets

 If you want to deploy your project to PyPI using the